intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 * Specifying what research needs to be done, i.e., where additional knowledge would allow us to find better improvements.
-For instance, not enough is known about effects beyond energy, such as natural resources used for manufacturing, or the use of water.
+For instance, not enough is known about environmental impacts beyond energy, such as natural resources used for manufacturing, or the use of water.
 Carbon-awareness and measurements across domains is also poorly understood today.
-And business model impacts -- such as the role of advertising on Internet's carbon footprint -- deserve more stody.
+And business model impacts -- such as the role of advertising on Internet's carbon footprint -- deserve more study.

 ## Understanding the Impacts {#session2}

 The second session focused on what we know and do not know, and how we can measure environmental impacts.

-Michael Welzl’s presentation focused on narrowing down the lower and upper limits of the energy use of the Internet.
+The initial presentation from Michael Welzl focused on narrowing down the lower and upper limits of the energy use of the Internet.
 There was also discussion regarding the energy consumption of the ICT sector and how it compares to some other selected industries such as aviation.
 Dwelling deeper into the energy consumption and the carbon footprint of the ICT sector there was discussion regarding how the impact was split amongst the networks, datacenters and user devices (with the user devices appearing to contribute to the largest fraction of the impact).

 There were also further discussions both during the presentations and in the hallway chats regarding the press and media coverage of the potential